 All these tasks may feel like one more thing to manage, but it’s worth it.
 Every item on this checklist will help simplify your virtual life and shrink your digital footprint.
 Try working them into your routines, one at a time if necessary.
 As these practices become habit and your electronic clutter is reduced, you’ll notice a bit more space open up on your devices, and in your brain.
 Happy digital decluttering!

 Lastly, don’t let used devices pile up in a digital graveyard in your closet!
-Do everyone some good and learn how to recycle or donate your old and outdated electronics.
+Do everyone some good and learn how to recycle or donate your old and outdated electronics, including your modem.